When Workloads Are in the Wrong Place

 Businesses running hybrid multicloud environments may have some foundational strategies in place for managing them.
 As the number and variety of cloud services they use grow, they need to be prepared that their environments will become more complex.

-As Deloitte’s Linthicum noted in an August article for Infoworld, complexity is a byproduct of heterogeneity, which in turn results from businesses wanting to provision best-of-breed cloud services.
+Look no further than how AI has transformed the IT landscape practically overnight.
+As Deloitte’s Linthicum noted in an article for Infoworld, complexity is a byproduct of heterogeneity, which in turn results from businesses wanting to provision best-of-breed cloud services.

 While “a natural progression of the expansion of cloud computing,” he wrote, it results in most enterprises increasing the number of services they use, and more services naturally result in added cost.